COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 The Illusion of Control

-If you have even recognized that there are triggers, you become seduced by a seemingly level of control.
+If you have even recognized that there are triggers, you become seduced by a seeming level of control.
 Just when you think you have identified and removed the trigger, the rug is pulled out from under you and you’re hit again with what feels like the flu - headache, body aches, depressed mood, fatigue, inattention and whatever mast cell symptoms plague you.
 Only after the fog clears, if it clears, are you able to wonder about triggers.
 When you’re not blaming yourself for your symptoms, you’re trying to figure out what else you could avoid or do to prevent them.
 You become consumed with your health.
 Not because you’re a hypochondriac, but because your limbic system is sensing a problem - a danger.
 And you’re trying desperately to figure it out.

 Relationship to Your Body